xssninja/Alexa-Hacker-Mode/HackerMode/README.txt

 =================
 The origin story \
 ======================================================================================================
 This project was created for myself as a means for assisting me in my day to day work.
-I'm a full time red-team hacker and recently I was told by my doc that I was going to lose some significant eye sight.
-I wanted to immortalize some things I know, and also build some general tools into Alexa while I can still see a bit better so I don't have to have a Google window always open while I'm working... and Alexa works well for asking and answering quick questions.
+I'm a full time red-team hacker and recently I was told by my doc that I was going to lose some sight in one eye.
+It made me think, wow, it would probably be useful to build some general tools into Alexa so I don't have to have a Google window always open while I'm working... and Alexa works well for asking and answering quick questions.
 As you may note, I went way beyond quick questions, but one does that when they're trying to take over the world.
 Alexa is also handy for a little-known ability to send "card" data, or a little text version of what it answers for you which is nice for getting syntax detail that doesn't quite come across easily in speech.
 Rumor has it the new Echo's will have a screen on the front so cards will be displayed there as well as in the Alexa app.

-For what it's worth, I don't know if this project will ultimately make up for my new limitation but it sure is handy for working on web related hacks.
-I want to expand it far beyond that...
+I want to use it for more than just a sytax helper though, I want to expand it way, way beyond that...
 Eventually, I want to be able to ask it to hack things for me.
-While I have plans for how to achieve that, it's something I would welcome help on.
+While I have laid the groundwork for the crypto and CNC and authentication and linux scripting, it's something I would welcome help on.

+Think...
+"I took the liberty of looking up that IP for you on Shodan, and pulled headers and cyphers.
+I found some interesting things... would you like to know the details?
+Or would you rather I sent that host to Metasploit?"

 USE YOUR AMAZON ACCOUNT FOR DEV AND TESTING
 One thing you should know before you proceed is that when you create an Alexa skill, it is not immediately published for the world, but is tied to your account.
 So USE YOUR ALEXA login, or whatever account you use to connect your Alexa as the account for the Alexa skill or your Alexa will never see the skill in her skill list.
 By using the same login as you use for you Alexa account, you will automatically give any Alexa devices signed in with that same account access to the skill that you are building.
 For example: My family uses one account for our main Alexa (my Wife's account) and I use my Amazon account for Alexa skills development, Lambda development, and to connect my Tap and to connect my watch - so the Hacker Mode skill is automatically available on my devices but NOT on the family devices.